redhat-ai-dev/ai-lab-template/README.md

         - allow: [Location, Template]
 ```

-This will add the samples into a set of backstage templates.
+This will add the samples into a set of Backstage templates.

 ![Screenshot](catalog.png)

-## On-prem host support
+## On-prem Host Support

-You need to ensure the on-prem host is being configured in `app-config.yaml` file in your backstage/RHDH configuration
+You need to ensure the on-prem host is being configured in the `app-config.yaml` file in your Backstage/RHDH configuration.

-### Change default host for Git or Quay
+### Change Default Host for Git or Quay

-[properties](./properties) file holds the default host for GitHub, GitLab and Quay.
+The [properties](./properties) file holds the default host for GitHub, GitLab and Quay.

-Modify the value and run `./generate.sh` will generate new templates with customized default value.
+Modifying the value and running `./generate.sh` will generate new templates with the customized default value.

-### Provide on-prem host value when create a component
+### Providing On-prem Host Value When Creating a Component

-On `Application Repository Information` Page, provide your Git host in the `Repository Server`
+On the `Application Repository Information` page provide your Git host under the `Repository Server` input.

-**Note:** Please Ensure the correct `Host Type` is selected
+**Note:** Please ensure the correct `Host Type` is selected.

 ![Screenshot](on-prem-git.png)

-On `Deployment information` Page, provide your Quay host in the `Image Registry`
+On the `Deployment Information` page provide your Quay host under the `Image Registry` input.

 ![Screenshot](on-prem-quay.png)

 ## Contributing

 The templates are found in [./templates](./templates) and reference reusable content in [./skeleton](./skeleton).

 The templates are maintained by importing external samples into the software template format.
 This allows the external samples to be used standalone, developed, and evolved and then imported.

-The pipelines are also maintained externally to allow standalone use outside of software templates, as well as evolution of the pipelines in one of more software templates.
+The pipelines are also maintained externally to allow standalone use outside of software templates, as well as evolution of the pipelines in one or more software templates.

-To update the templates from these or any new samples you update the list of imported repos and run the following.
+To update the templates from these or any new samples you update the list of imported repos and run the following:

- [./generate.sh](./generate.sh) to generate all the templates before commit to this repository.
+ [`./generate.sh`](./generate.sh) to generate all the templates before committing to this repository.

- [import-ai-lab-samples](./scripts/import-ai-lab-samples), [import-gitops-template](./scripts/import-gitops-template) and [update-tekton-definition](./scripts/import-gitops-template) take repourl and branch name as ENV when running the scripts. `SAMPLE_REPO`/`GITOPS_REPO`/`PIPELINE_REPO` and `SAMPLE_BRANCH`/`GITOPS_BRANCH`/`PIPELINE_BRANCH` can be set respectively.
+ [`import-ai-lab-samples`](./scripts/import-ai-lab-samples), [`import-gitops-template`](./scripts/import-gitops-template) and [`update-tekton-definition`](./scripts/import-gitops-template) take `repourl` and `branch` name as environment variables when running the scripts.

+ The following can be set respectively:

+ `SAMPLE_REPO`/`GITOPS_REPO`/`PIPELINE_REPO` and `SAMPLE_BRANCH`/`GITOPS_BRANCH`/`PIPELINE_BRANCH`